Dear fan of the future,

 The pandemic of APEX quickly carved an enthusiastic swath in the Overwatch community.
 This would be the battleground of some of the biggest names in Overwatch at the time.
 It was the scraps of meat left on an empty haunch, but it was delicious.
 APEX was unveiled during a period of stillness in the Overwatch esports scene, and without it, we would not be where we are today.
 Funnily enough, the names that are synonymous with this tournament are still known today.

 The first season was set to be the rematch between the South Korean natives, Lunatic-Hai and the reigning champions, Rogue.
 Both teams peaked at APAC 2016 and they were a clear step above the rest of the competition.
 Now they had a chance at a rematch.
 As Rogue was set as Western favorites, Team Envyus received an invite for their domestic dominance and overall skill level.
-Joining Rogue and Envyus as the western representatives would be NRG eSports and REUNITED, teams who, in their own right, played above and beyond expectation in their respective domestic regions.
+Joining Rogue and Envyus as the western representatives would be NRG eSports and REUNITED, teams who, in their own right, played above and beyond expectations in their respective domestic regions.
 Playing contrast to that, I vividly remember not knowing how to judge any of the groups when they were announced because we just didn’t know any of these Korean teams.
 I and many Overwatch fans across the world would quickly correct that issue.
 It would be in this first season as well that we learned of the perennial bridesmaids; RunAway.

 Recommended: Letters for the Future Fan - Rogue